-If you are hesitant to venture out on your own or want a guide to take you to the best dim sum spots around San Francisco, then check out one of the food walking tours around the Chinatown district.
+If this all seems a bit overwhelming, and you want a guide to take you to the best dim sum spots around San Francisco, then check out one of the food walking tours around the Chinatown district.

 These tours offer you the chance to sample dim sum and other traditional Chinese cuisines.
 Your knowledgeable guide will tell you more about each dish.
 You will also learn all about each place you are eating and the district.

 Here are a few options.

 The Real Chinatown Food Tour: This tour is led by a local blogger that grew up in this district.
-You will sample local dishes and learn about the district.
-It's a 3-hour tour that runs on Saturday mornings starting at 11am.
+You will sample local dishes and learn about the area.
+It's a three-hour tour that runs on Saturday mornings starting at 11 am.
 Find tickets for this tour.

-If this is your first time trying dim sum in San Francisco, here are a few of my favorite dishes that you might also enjoy.
+If this is your first time trying dim sum in San Francisco, here are a few of my favorite dishes that you might enjoy.
+Classic picks include bao, shumai, and har gow.

-Steamed Buns: This is a fluffy pastry with meat or veggies inside.
+Steamed Buns: This is a fluffy white pastry with meat or veggies inside.
 I usually love pork steamed buns the best.

-Dumplings: These are smaller with a thin layer of pasty around them.
-They also come filled with veggies, meat or both.
+Dumplings: These are smaller with a thin layer of noodle around them.
+They also come filled with veggies, meat, or both.

 Fried Shrimp Balls: If you love shrimp, you will love these tasty nuggets.
 They are often breaded with a small amount of shrimp on the inside.

 Potstickers: These are breaded and deep fried usually with pork on the inside.

 A few other items I enjoy are sticky rice dishes and egg rolls.
-I also recommend trying one of their desserts with bean paste.
+I also recommend trying one of the desserts with bean paste.
 It can be an acquired taste, but one I recommend that you try!

 Chinese Historical Society: Head over to the Chinese Historical Society before or after you enjoy your dim sum to learn more about the history of Chinese Americans.
 This small but interesting museum features artifacts, stories and other cultural exhibits that give you some insight into this community.